Check Compensation

 • Pets

-Passengers travelling with children or babies, medical equipment, mobility devices, or any unusual item will have to dig even deeper into airline policies in order to prepare and comply with the rules.
+Passengers travelling with children or babies, medical equipment, mobility devices, or any other special item will have to dig even deeper into airline policies to prepare and comply with the rules.

 Bottom Line